Vivian Pickles: Biography

-Pickles began her career as a child star after being chosen by Mary Field for a series of Saturday Morning children's films, including the lead roles in Jean's Plan (1944) and the serial The Adventures of Peter Joe (1945).
+Pickles began her career as a child star after being chosen by Mary Field for a series of Saturday morning children's films, including the lead roles in the serial The Adventures of Peter Joe (1945) and Jean's Plan (1946).

 At the age of 14, she played Alice in George More O'Ferrall's BBC production of Alice in Wonderland which was broadcast live from Alexandra Palace in London.
 During this period, she acted at the Q Theatre in Vice Versa with Charles Hawtrey and made her West End debut as Wee Willie Winkie in Land of the Xmas Stocking at the Duke of York's Theatre, with Richard Goolden.

 After being educated at Le Collège Feminin de Bouffémont in Paris, she started her adult performing career acting in repertory and progressed to featured roles in West End revues.
 In 1952, she appeared with Roger Moore in I Capture the Castle at the Aldwych Theatre.
 The production won Roger Moore an MGM contract.
 When Moore left for Hollywood, Bill Travers assumed Moore's role.

 In 1959, she worked with her future husband, Gordon Gostelow in Glimpse of the Sea by Willis Hall at the Lyric Theatre, Hammersmith.
 In February 1961, she appeared with Henry Kendall in the first performance of Pool's Paradise at the Phoenix Theatre.
 Pickles' imperious performance in the world première of John Osborne's Plays for England at the Royal Court Theatre (on 19 July 1962) received praise from Osborne in his autobiography, Looking Back.
 The following year, Pickles appeared with Peter O'Toole in London in Berthold Brecht's Baal at the Phoenix Theatre (in April 1963).

-Hired by Ken Russell for a supporting role for his BBC film, Diary of a Nobody (1964), she graduated to the lead role in Russell's film about Isadora Duncan, Isadora Duncan, the Biggest Dancer in the World (1966) -- receiving several awards for her performance, including Best Actress at the Monte Carlo International Festival.
-In 1967, she appeared in Giles Cooper's BBC adaptation of Evelyn Waugh's Sword of Honour trilogy and also in Pride and Prejudice.
+Hired by Ken Russell for a supporting role for his BBC film, Diary of a Nobody (1964), she graduated to the lead role in Russell's film about Isadora Duncan, Isadora Duncan, the Biggest Dancer in the World (1966) – receiving several awards for her performance, including Best Actress at the Monte Carlo International Festival.
+In 1967, she appeared in Giles Cooper's BBC adaptation of Evelyn Waugh's Sword of Honour trilogy and also in Pride and Prejudice as Mrs. Bennet.